stacymav/ergodic_iSAC_exploration/README.md

 # ergodic_iSAC_quadrotor
-The algorithm controls a simulated 12-dimensional quadrotor to explore a probability-of-detection distribution using ergodic control in real time.
+C++ code implementing ergodic iSAC: an ergodic control algorithm that uses complex agent dynamics to explore a probability-of-detection distribution in real time.
+The current implementation uses 12-dimensional quadrotor dynamics.

+# Dependencies
+The code requires the Boost and Eigen libraries.

+# To compile and run
+	--- Update Makefile.txt with local Boost and Eigen paths
+	--- make Quad_Euler.cpp

+# Customization
+All possible changes, e.g. agent dynamics, explored distribution, additional performance cost etc., can be made by updating the files included in the "user" folder.